github/ai-moderator/README.md

 The action no longer requires external API keys - it uses the built-in GitHub token with `models: read` permission to access GitHub Models.

-## How It Works

-1. **Event Trigger**: Action triggers on new issues, comments, or PR reviews
-2. **Content Extraction**: Extracts text content from the GitHub event
-3. **AI Analysis**: Sends content to GitHub Models with specialized prompts for spam and AI detection
-4. **Action Taking**: Based on results, labels the issue/PR and/or minimizes comments
-5. **Logging**: Provides detailed logs of detection results and actions taken

 ## Detection Prompts

 The action uses built-in YAML prompts located in the `prompts/` directory: